 What it all comes down to is the minimum deposit.
 Some people balk at $250 and go searching for the lowest possible.
 While a broker like Olymp Trade who allows new accounts for just $10 is still a good choice for a beginner, for those of you with a little more experience, the extra $240 needed to get in with one of the big boys isn’t a big deal if you know what you’re doing.
 It’s your money and sits in your account no matter what, it simply all comes down to is what makes you comfortable.

-Check out 24Option and Olymp Trade to see what powerhouse professional binary brokers look like and what they have to offer.
+Check out our full Olymp Trade review to see what powerhouse professional binary brokers look like and what they have to offer.

 Binary Options Broker Regulations